barumau/pandunia/eng/110_lexibina.md

 #### a-

-The prefix **a-** means that the action is directed toward or closer to the speaker.
+The prefix **a-** means that the action brings the agent and the object together.

 **sepe**
 'take, catch'